Find out about African Plants and Seeds

 The Marula fruit is used in the treatment of diabetes.
 The bark is boiled and applied to sores.
 It is also used to treat flatulence, diarrhoea, dysentery, and upset stomach.
 Marula is also used as a general tonic.

-Ximenia Caffra/Sour plum
+Ximenia Affra/Sour plum

 Adansonia Digitata